 GWP advocates for the implementation of integrated water resources management (IWRM): the coordinated development and management of water, land, and related resources in order to maximise economic and social welfare without compromising the sustainability of vital environmental systems.

-Because GWP is a global action network with multiple stakeholders from many sectors, we provide a neutral platform on which to facilitate dialogues, resulting in changes to policies, laws, and institutions.
+Because GWP is a global action network with multiple stakeholders from many sectors, it provides a neutral platform on which to facilitate dialogues, resulting in changes to policies, laws, and institutions.

 GWP provides intellectual leadership for an integrated approach to water resources management.
 GWP created the GWP ToolBox, a public, online, up-to-date, knowledge centre with the tools, references, and case studies needed for implementing IWRM.
 The GWP ToolBox is used by a number of universities world-wide for postgraduate training in water resources management.